-Skeptic climate scientists and their associated organizations are accused of receiving fossil fuel industry money in exchange for lying about the issue, in a manner supposedly no different than “big tobacco’s expert shills” who lied to the public about the risks of smoking.
+Skeptic climate scientists and their associated organizations are accused of receiving fossil fuel industry money in exchange for lying about the issue.
 But is there any truth to the accusation?

 When I asked this in late 2009 of a Society of Environmental Journalists (SEJ) board member, he said numerous journalists had documented the accusation.
 But the only journalist he could name was Ross Gelbspan, and indeed, virtually every instance of the accusation appearing in print or online seems, one way or another, to be traceable to this man.
 The more I studied the matter, the more problems and contradictions I found: